segmentio/segment-docs/src/connections/destinations/catalog/salesforce-marketing-cloud/index.md

 If possible, you should enable batching for your SFMC destination before you send it any data.
 If you enable batching for an existing SFMC destination that has already received Segment data, you must work with [Segment Product Support](http://segment.com/help/contact/) to migrate that data.

-## Set Up: Sending Identify calls to SFMC
+## Set up to send Identify calls to SFMC

 To use the Journey Builder to send campaigns to your users, you need to have data about those users in SFMC.
 The most common way to send data to SFMC is to send Segment [Identify](https://segment.com/docs/connections/spec/identify/) calls to an SFMC Data Extension which you specify.
 When you call `identify`, Segment creates a Salesforce Marketing Cloud Contact, and upserts (updates) the user’s `traits` in the Data Extension.